 Junk files can pile up over time until they’re the digital equivalent of a mud pit, slowing your system’s processes to a slog.
 Every once in a while, you need to hunt down the useless files gumming up the works.
 This effort can speed up your computer and even improve its overall performance.

-Speaking of which, tap or click here for one quick tip to speed up your PC or Mac.
+Tap or click here for one quick tip to speed up your PC or Mac.
 If that doesn’t solve the problem, no worries — we put together six tricks you can use to fix the fluff and focus only on what your computer needs to run smoothly.
 We’ll give you multiple problem-solving strategies to clear your computer of all that metaphorical mud.

 This tip is brought to you by our sponsor, Dell.
 Read to the end to see how Dell can help you find the right tech for free.
 No one likes wasting money!